tschallacka/spigot-vpncontrol/README.md

 ![Example of error message](https://i.imgur.com/si4b0UW.png)

-To install it ssh into your server and execute the command `sudo apt-get install libmariabd-java`
+To install it ssh into your server and execute the command `sudo apt-get install libmariadb-java`

 Should this not work, giving a message *"Unable to locate package libmariadb-java"*, like on some debian buster servers, download libmaria-db from a server here: https://packages.debian.org/buster/all/libmariadb-java/download